Results for “hospital financial assistance”

 The U.S. Supreme Court has refused to hear Michigan's appeal in the Line 5 pipeline case, leaving lower court rulings that allow Enbridge to sue the state over its shutdown efforts.
 Meanwhile, Gov. Whitmer directed state agencies to help Michigan businesses pursue refunds from unconstitutional tariffs.

-April 4, 2026·Michigan Capitol·3 sources - healthcare
+April 4, 2026·Michigan Capitol·3 sources - legislation

 Michigan Medicaid Faces Federal Work Requirements That Could Disenroll 355,000 Residents